-Hair growth supplements sound perfect don’t they?
+Hair growth supplements(affiliate link) sound perfect don’t they?
 You pop a pill daily with or without a meal and they tremendously increase your hair growth rate, some even claiming potential gains of an inch per month.

 You combine your new supplementation with a decent hair regimen, cross your fingers and pray for BSL hair.
 You have to admit, the pull of hair growth aids is sometimes irresistible to us black women.

 Until about 6 months ago my own experience with supplementing vitamins for hair growth was theoretical for the most part having never bothered with them.
 Hair grows anyway right?

 When I was making my final push to achieve my waist length hair goal in November of last year, I decided that along with boot-camp protective styling, I would also try supplementation.
 After all, so many hair gurus and long haired youtubers admitted to taking supplements to enhance their growth efforts.
 It was definitely worth a try I thought.

 In November 2012 I opted for the ever popular Fast Grow Ethnic Hair Growth Enhancer which I took religiously as described.
 Unfortunately it was unavailable when the time came to re-order so I switched to Hair Formula 37 in December 2012.

 In the middle of November I started to notice a disturbing symptom.
 I developed involuntary muscle twitches.
 We all get muscle twitches from time to time which are perfectly natural and generally go away on their pretty quickly but this was very different from anything I’d ever had.
 The twitches would go away for a day or two but would always come back.
 They were particularly persistent in my bottom eyelids.